 After you start the conversation, follow with basic information about ALS.
-It is important not to overwhelm them with too much detail at the beginning.
-Your children may only know what they see in their family member with ALS and how it affects that person at a moment in time, so help guide them to understand the disease.
+Try not to overwhelm them with too much detail at the beginning, unless your child is older, and you know they can handle more depth.
+See table below to address developmental stages and ages for how to talk about ALS.

-Example: If the person with ALS can still walk but can no longer talk, let the children know this is what ALS looks like in this situation, but that it may be different in another person.
+EXAMPLE: If the person with ALS can still walk but can no longer talk, let the children know this is what ALS looks like in this situation, but that it may be different in another person.
 That way, they do not see ALS as a "voice disease."